Skip to main content

 To get your CDL, you’ll have to complete an official training program.
 CDL training programs are usually held at trucking schools or community colleges.
 But exactly how long is CDL school?

-These courses come in two different schedules:
+Courses typically come in two different schedules:

 Full-time programs